-God gave us rules of how we should treat Him and other people.
+God gave us rules of how we should treat and respect Him and other people.

 Exodus 19, 20 and 32.